Say NO to Comprhensive Sexual Education (CSE) in South African Schools

 CYPSA runs a three week (21 day) Restoration Programme for those struggling with addictions and other challenges.

-We do not charge for this three week Programme and meals and accommodation are provided.
+We do not charge for this Programme and meals and accommodation are provided.

 Those wishing to enroll in the Programme must finance their transport to our head office as well as the transport for their return home after the completion of the 21 day Programme.